jlcanela/nginx-openshift-docker-image/README.md

 Use environment variables to configure the default configuration:

 * `NGINX_LISTEN_PORT` for the port used by Nginx (default to `8080`)
+* `NGINX_LOG_*` for the access/error logs:
+  * `NGINX_LOG_ACCESS` for the access logs.
+Default to `/var/log/nginx/access.log`, but can be set to `/dev/stdout`.
+In case of problem, read https://github.com/docker/docker/issues/6880
+  * `NGINX_LOG_ERROR` for the error logs.
+Default to `/var/log/nginx/error.log`, but can be set to `/dev/stderr`.
+In case of problem, read https://github.com/docker/docker/issues/6880
 * `NGINX_PROXY_*` for the proxy configuration, for example:
   * `NGINX_PROXY_TARGET` for the proxy target (`http://host:port` syntax)
   * `NGINX_PROXY_TIMEOUT_READ` for the proxy read timeout (`60s` by default)